 Guidelines on the proper dosage and timing for melatonin vary.
 Speak with your doctor for their recommendations before using it.

 Generally, if you choose to use melatonin for jet lag, you take it after you arrive at your destination.
-However, some literature does suggest taking it on the day of travel at your ideal bedtime in your destination time zone, particularly if you’ll be crossing five or more time zones.
+However, some does suggest taking it on the day of travel at your ideal bedtime in your destination time zone, particularly if you’ll be crossing five or more time zones.

 Effective dosages can range from just 0.5 milligrams to five milligrams or higher.

 While traveling, particularly if you’re traveling to a time zone where the local time is ahead of your time, plan to take melatonin at the local time before you plan to go to bed.